dart-lang/language/working/augmentations/feature-specification.md

 resolved semantic definition which can't be produced without applying augmentations.

-Finally, a few errors need to be stated because they are no longer syntax
-errors: A **compile-time error** occurs if...

-*   a top-level function, getter, setter, or variable declaration is incomplete after application of all augmentations.

-*   a top-level variable declaration which is not `external` and not `late`, but which is `final`, has no initializing expression after application of all augmentations.

-*Note that it is already a non-syntax error for a non-`late`, non-`external` top-level variable declaration whose type is non-nullable to have no initializing expression after application of all augmentations, based on the general principle defined above.*

 ## Dynamic semantics

 The application of augmentation declarations to an augmented declaration